How AI is Transforming Higher Education in 2026

 The Future of AI in Higher Education

-By 2030, experts predict AI will be as ubiquitous in education as learning management systems are today.
+Leading voices in education technology predict AI will become as ubiquitous in education as learning management systems are today.[2]
 The institutions that thrive will be those that:

 Getting Started with AI at Your Institution